Water Resources, Land-use and Forestry

 Alberto Montanari – Director of the Course

-Alberto Montanari is full professor of Hydrology and Water Resources Management for the Department of Civil, Chemical, Environmental and Material Engineering at the University of Bologna.
+Alberto Montanari is a Full Professor of Hydrology and Water Resources Management for the Department of Civil, Chemical, Environmental and Material Engineering at the University of Bologna.
 He is currently president of the European Geosciences Union (EGU).
 From 2013 to 2017 he was Editor in Chief of Water Resources Research, published by the American Geophysical Union (AGU).
 From 2009 to 2017 he chaired the Union Awards and Medals Committee of EGU.
 In 2017 he was awarded the Union Service Award by EGU and was elected Fellow of the AGU.
 In 2018 he was awarded the Henry Darcy Medal by EGU.
 In 2019 he was awarded the Dooge Medal by the International Association of Hydrological Sciences, World Meteorological Organisation and UNESCO.
-Alberto’s research interests span over water resources assessment, sustainable exploitation of water resources, climate change assessment, impact and adaptation.
+Alberto’s research interests span water resources assessment, sustainable exploitation of water resources, climate change assessment, impact and adaptation.

 Jonathan Bamber